peterlee0127/Translator/README.md

 # Current Arch

-1. Web Service at HGR

-2. Bot service at other HGR VM.
+Web service and Bot service at other VM at HGR.

-## For Bot
+# Config

 ## example: config.json